mbrossar/ai-imu-dr/README.md

 ## Paper
-The paper _AI-IMU Dead-Reckoning, M. Brossard, A. Barrau and S. Bonnabel.
-2019_, relative to this repo is available at this [url](https://cloud.mines-paristech.fr/index.php/s/8YDqD0Y1e6BWzCG).
+The paper M. Brossard, A. Barrau and S. Bonnabel, "AI-IMU Dead-Reckoning," in _IEEE Transactions on Intelligent Vehicles_, 2020, relative to this repo is available at this [url](https://cloud.mines-paristech.fr/index.php/s/8YDqD0Y1e6BWzCG).

 ### Citation